 Inclusionary requirements are about ensuring that successive developments meet community expectations in relation to liveability, efficiency and sustainability.
 Parking and open space requirements, or their cash-in-lieu equivalents for off-site provisions are examples.

 Development contributions as value sharing or value capture arrangements

-‘Value sharing’ or value capture contributions capture part of the uplift in the unimproved land value that follows from an infrastructure investment, site rezoning or development approval which allows for a higher value or more intensive land use.
+‘Value sharing’ or value capture contributions capture part of the uplift in the unimproved land value that follows from infrastructure investment, site rezoning or development approval which allows for a higher value or more intensive land use.

 The idea of levying part of this so-called ‘betterment’ is a well-established planning concept, though is not explicitly provided for in Australian jurisdictions, apart from the ACT where the leasehold land system includes a ‘lease variation charge’ for 75% of the value uplift following the granting of additional development rights.
 Growth Area Infrastructure Contributions in Victoria and Special Infrastructure Charges in NSW are both quasi-value capture or betterment regimes, though neither is explicitly linked to land value.
 In NSW, in the absence of formal mechanisms available to local government, Voluntary Planning Agreements (VPAs) with development proponents are increasingly used to make provision for development contributions based on value capture.

 Calculating value uplift for voluntary planning agreements

 When a particular parcel of land is rezoned or has its development potential increased, the landowner is effectively granted additional development rights which are not available to all landowners.
 This represents a ‘rationing’ of development rights which the community allows or understands because it is part of appropriate planning, rather than a ‘free for all’ which would result if there were no restrictions on development rights.